data-space/data-vis/README.md

-# Data modeling and visualization in R
+# Data visualization in R

 **Introduce_Cleansing_Techniques:**
 This tutorial compares two main packages *tidyr, reshape2* which have equivalent fuctions for data cleansing, tidying and aggregation - these are important and most of the time prerequisite steps for data exploration, visualization and modeling.